 Images of Jesus

-In September 2022 as part of our cultural work we approached Mr Quinn to talk to him about how Jesus was represented around school.
-We have many icons around the schools site, with the vast majority portraying Jesus as a White European.
+As part of our cultural work, students led an initiative to explore how Jesus is represented around the school.
+There were many icons around the schools site, with the vast majority portraying Jesus as a white European.

 The historical evidence suggests Jesus likely had the brown eyes and skin of other first-century Jews from Galilee, a region in biblical Israel.
 But no one knows exactly what Jesus looked like.
 There are no known images of Jesus from his lifetime, and while the Old Testament Kings Saul and David are explicitly called tall and handsome in the Bible, there is little indication of Jesus’ appearance in the Old or New Testaments.

-Finding alternative images was not easy, eventually ten images of Jesus were found including a very powerful one of Doubting Thomas.
-Mr Quinn ordered these and they were framed and put up in the Oscar Romero Hall Foyer ready for the beginning of the new school year.
+Eventually ten images of Jesus were found including a very powerful one of Doubting Thomas which were framed and put up in the Oscar Romero Hall Foyer.